wp-plugins/appear-in-wp/readme.txt

 = Documentation =

-Documentation and sample implementation can also be found [here](http://vandercar.net/wp "appear.in WordPress Documentation").
+Documentation and implementation can be viewed [here](http://vandercar.net/wp/appear-in-wp).

 Learn more about [appear.in](http://appear.in "appear.in") - a product of [Telenor Digital AS](http://www.telenor.com/ "Telenor Digital") built with WebRTC technologies.

-_Note: As of 2.6.2014, the appear.in API is still in beta.
-You may encounter minor bugs with your rooms._

 = Functions =